 - Annual Calendars are provided right before Labor Day each year, as our school year runs from September-August.
 The Calendars are also available on our website.
 These Annual Calendar list Center Special Events, Parent Conference Weeks, Holidays, and Other Scheduled Closings. - A Center-specific calendar and newsletter are available on the first of each month.
 The Monthly Newsletter and Monthly Calendar contain information regarding weekly curriculum themes and upcoming events at the center.
 You will receive an email alerting you when the new Monthly Newsletter and Calendar are available on our website.
 You may also request a paper copy. - Monthly snack menus for children ages two and older are posted in the center and are also available by request. - Newsletters, calendars, and menus are also posted in the lobby and on classroom bulletin boards.
 Classroom bulletin boards also show the current lesson plan and staffing pattern for the room, as well as any class-specific messages or postings.
-Please take some time to browse these areas to stay informed. - Please remember to check your child's cubby and/or communication folder daily for artwork, permission slips, and/or other important information. - Parent Surveys are available on our website and are also available in paper-format by request.
-Responses may remain confidential if the parent chooses.
+Please take some time to browse these areas to stay informed. - Please remember to check your child's cubby and/or communication folder daily for artwork, permission slips, and/or other important information. - Parent Surveys are made available semi-annually.
 Feedback from families is strongly encouraged and appreciated.
 Survey results are evaluated by Play Centers' Administrative Team and Program Directors, and then any necessary changes to the program are implemented.